dgroenewoud/AUG-MAGMA/README.md

 under a subdirectory named (1) after the summary statistics file and then (2) an additional subdirectory named after the augmented SNV-to-gene mapping file.
 At the bottom of this directory structure are three subdirectories:

-The "annotation" subdirectory contains a table in which each each gene is defined by SNVs mapped to it either exclusively via augmentatio (a) or via both mappings
-(b).
-This serves as a reference for the one running the analysis.
+The "annotation" subdirectory contains a table in which each each gene is defined by SNVs mapped to it either exclusively via augmentation (a, that is a for augmentation) or via both mappings (b, that is b for baseline, since the SNV is already mapped to the gene via the minimal mapping).
+This file serves as a reference for any downstream analyses that the user may wish to perform.

 The "scores" subdirectory contains gene scores and gene-set scores according to the baseline SNV-to-gene mapping with unpermuted summary statistics ("baseline"), the augmented SNV-to-gene mapping with unpermuted summary statistics ("augmented"), and the augmented SNV-to-gene mapping with permuted (EPVP) summary statistics